Lot's wife: Pillar of salt

 The story appears to be based in part on a folk legend explaining a geographic feature.

 A pillar of salt named "Lot's wife" is located near the Dead Sea at Mount Sodom in Israel.
+A second one is shown to tourists across the Dead Sea, in Jordan, not far from the ruins of the Byzantine Monastery of St Lot.

-The Mishnah states that a blessing should be said at the place where the pillar of salt is.
+The Talmud states that a blessing should be said at the place where the pillar of salt is.
 The term "Lot's wife" for such geographical features subsequently entered common parlance, as one of the outcrops comprising Long Ya Men was also nicknamed thus.

 The Jewish historian Josephus claimed to have seen the pillar of salt which was Lot's wife.
 Its existence is also attested to by the early church fathers Clement of Rome and Irenaeus.

 Jewish commentaries

 In Judaism, one common view of Lot's wife turning to salt was as punishment for disobeying the angels' warning.
-By looking back at the "evil cities," she betrayed her secret longing for that way of life.
-She was deemed unworthy to be saved and thus was turned to a pillar of salt.
+By looking back at the "evil cities," she conceded to her deep-seated longing for that way of life, and as such was deemed unworthy to be saved and thus was turned to a pillar of salt.

 Another view in the Jewish exegesis of Genesis 19:26, is that when Lot's wife looked back, she turned to a pillar of salt upon the "sight of God" descending to rain destruction upon Sodom and Gomorrah.
 One reason given in the tradition is that she looked behind her to see if her daughters, married to men of Sodom, were coming or not.

 Another Jewish legend says that because Lot's wife sinned with salt, she was punished with salt.
 On the night the two angels visited Lot, he requested that his wife prepare a feast for them.
 Not having any salt, Lot's wife asked her neighbors for some, which alerted them to the presence of their guests, resulting in the mob action that endangered Lot's family.

 In the Midrash, Lot's wife's name is given as Ado or Edith.